Category: BEST OF

-When the blessed Arsenius was about to deliver his spirit the brethren saw him weeping, and they said unto him, “Are you also afraid, O father?”
-And he said unto them, “The dread of this hour has been with me in very truth from the time when I became a monk, and was afraid.”
+• When the blessed St. Arsenius was about to depart, the brethren saw him weeping, scared and terrified.
+His disciples asked him, “Even you fear this hour, O father?”
+He said unto them, “The dread of this hour has been with me from the time I became a monk.”
 And so he died.

 Abba Arsenius – The Tutor of the Emperor’s Sons